 - Soft-skill training for leaders can enhance their approach to people management.

 - Identify early on if there are any managers who have less-experience of teams and ensure they get the support and training they need to learn how to ‘lead’ not ‘manage’.

 They Don’t Know What’s Expected of Them

 A study conducted by Aon has found that only 60% of employees know what their expectations are at work.
-That doesn’t surprise us.
+That doesn’t surprise me.
 How many times are expectations clearly set out to teams? – It is one of the biggest communication downfalls within an organisation.

 Job descriptions are often ‘pushed’ as the expectation benchmark, but this doesn’t tell people what they are responsible for, what they should do when new responsibilities are added, or how to conduct themselves when carrying out their role?